 Your expressions about why teaching the truth matters can provide critically needed moral support to teachers and students in this time.
 Let legislators know that this well-funded rightwing hate campaign is outnumbered by the people in support of truth telling.

-We extend this request on the occasion of the third annual national Teach Truth Day of Action on June 10.
-Around the country, teachers and allies are gathering at historic sites to speak out against anti-history education bills and to defend the rights of LGBTQ+ students.
+We extend this request on the occasion of the annual national Teach Truth Day of Action.
+Around the country, teachers and allies gather at historic sites to speak out against anti-history education bills and to defend the rights of LGBTQ+ students.
 These events are a valuable counter narrative to the oversized coverage of anti-CRT protests.

 Two Ways to Help